hadley/adv-r/Functions.md

 `{`(print(1), print(2), print(3))
 ```

 It is possible to override the definitions of these special functions, but this is almost certainly a bad idea.
 However, it can occasionally allow you to do something that would have otherwise been impossible.
 For example, this feature makes it possible for the `dplyr` package to translate R expressions into SQL expressions.
+The [[dsl]] chapter discusses using this idea to create domain specific languages that allow you to concisely express new concepts using existing R constructs.

 It's more often useful to treat special functions as ordinary functions.
 For example, we could use `lapply` to add 3 to every element of a list by first defining a function `add`, like this: